emoon/arena-allocator/README.md

 `arena-allocator` is a memory allocator crate for Rust that provides efficient memory management for temporary or short-lived allocations.
 It is designed to reduce the overhead and fragmentation associated with frequent small allocations by allocating memory in contiguous blocks.
 The crate offers a range of features, including rewinding the arena to reuse allocated memory, automatic memory protection in debug mode, and a typed arena for managing memory specific to a single type.

+## Saftey

+This crate should be considered a advanced form of memory management and should be used with caution.
+The crate is designed to be used in performance-critical code and breaks some of the safety guarantees provided by Rust's memory model.
+In particular, the arena-allocator crate allows for the reuse of memory after it has been deallocated, which can lead to use-after-free bugs if not used correctly.
+It is important to understand the implications of using this crate and to follow best practices for memory management to avoid memory leaks and other issues.
+In debug mode, the crate provides memory protection to help catch use-after-free bugs by causing crashes when invalid memory is accessed.

+See the Understanding rewind section for more information on how to use the rewind function to manage memory in the arena.

 ## Features

 * Efficient Memory Management: The arena-allocator crate allocates memory in contiguous blocks, reducing fragmentation and overhead associated with frequent small allocations.